HumanSignal/label-studio/docs/source/tags/rectanglelabels.md

 ---
 title: RectangleLabels
 type: tags
-order: 421
+order: 420
-meta_title: Rectangle Label Tags to Label Rectangle Bounding Box in Images
+meta_title: Rectangle Label Tag to Label Rectangle Bounding Box in Images
-meta_description: Label Studio Rectangle Label Tags customize Label Studio to label rectangle bounding boxes in images for machine learning and data science projects.
+meta_description: Customize Label Studio with the RectangleLabels tag and add labeled rectangle bounding boxes in images for semantic segmentation and object detection machine learning and data science projects.
 ---

-RectangleLabels tag creates labeled rectangles
+The RectangleLabels tag creates labeled rectangles.
+Use to apply labels to bounding box semantic segmentation tasks.

-Used only for Image
+Use with the following data types: image

 ### Parameters